Skip to navigation Skip to main content

 Three things happen here:

-1. If the first argument is a full URL (not a local file path), we download the remote image and cache it locally using the Fetch plugin.
+1. (Optional) If the first argument is a full URL (not a local file path), we download the remote image and cache it locally using the Fetch plugin.
 This cached original is then used for the cache duration to avoid a bunch of network requests.

-2. From that cached full-size original, images are created for each format and width, in this case: ./img/6dfd7ac6-300.webp and ./img/6dfd7ac6-300.jpeg.
+2. Images are then created for each format and width from the input source.
+In this example, two files are created: ./img/6dfd7ac6-300.webp and ./img/6dfd7ac6-300.jpeg.

 Expand to see a sample returned metadata object